sarwanzada/sarwanzada/README.md

 # ✨ Who am I

-A Artificial Intelligence Student during the weekdays
+A Artificial Intelligence Student during the weekdays.
 <br>
-A football and cricket player on the weekends
+A football and cricket player on the weekends.

 # ⚡ What i like to do to relax